junhecui/wechat-chatbot/README.md

 * `!remove <index>` will remove the keyword - response pairing at that index.
 * `!remove <index> <keyword>` will remove the specific keyword at that index.

-### Instructions for Administrator

-If you want to use administrator features, responding to messages remotely, you will need to set an `ADMIN_NAME` (WeChat display name) and `ADMIN_ROOM_TOPIC` (WeChat room topic) in environment variables.
-The administrator corresponding to `ADMIN_NAME` is the only one who can respond to questions remotely, and the questions will be sent to the room corresponding to `ADMIN_ROOM_TOPIC`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.